Machine Learning Terms and Methods

 Dropout

 Dropout is a regularization technique for Neural Networks that prevents overfitting.
 It prevents neurons from co-adapting by randomly setting a fraction of them to 0 at each training iteration.
 Dropout can be interpreted in various ways, such as randomly sampling from an exponential number of different networks.
-Dropout layers first gained popularity through their use in CNNs, but have since been applied to other layers, including input embeddings or recurrent networks.
+Dropout layers first gained popularity through their use in CNNsarrow-up-right, but have since been applied to other layers, including input embeddings or recurrent networks.

 Dynamic Bayesian Networks